Icelandic Horses breed

-Members of the breed are not usually ridden until they are four years old, and structural development is not complete until age seven.
-Their most productive years are between eight and eighteen, although they retain their strength and stamina into their twenties.
-An Icelandic mare that lived in Denmark reached a record age of 56.
-Another horse, living in Great Britain, reached the age of 42.
+Our horses are trained when they are 4 and for many the training continues up to 7 years old.
+Their most productive years are between eight and eighteen, although they keep their strength and stamina into their twenties.
+An Icelandic mare that lived in Denmark is a record age of 56.

 The horses are highly fertile, and both sexes are fit for breeding up to age 25.
-Mares have been recorded giving birth at age 27.
-The horses tend to not be easily spooked, probably the result of not having any natural predators in their native Iceland.
-Icelandic tend to be friendly, docile and easy to handle, although also enthusiastic and self-assured.
-As a result of their isolation from other horses, disease in the breed within Iceland is mostly unknown, except for some kinds of internal parasites.
+Some mares can give birth until 27.
+The horses dont´t spook easily.
+It is the result of not having any natural predators.
+Icelandic are friendly and easy to handle, although also enthusiastic and self-assured.
+As a result of their isolation from other horses, disease in the breed within Iceland is mostly unknown.

 The low prevalence of disease in Iceland is maintained by laws preventing horses exported from the country being returned.
 By requiring that all equine equipment taken into the country be either new and unused or fully disinfected.
-Native horses have no acquired immunity to disease; an outbreak on the island would be likely to be devastating to the breed.
+Native horses have no acquired immunity to disease.
+Outbreak on the island would be likely to be devastating to the breed.
 This presents problems with showing native Icelandic horses against others of the breed from outside the country.
-As no livestock of any species can be imported into Iceland, and once horses leave the country they are not allowed to return.
+Any other horse breeds can be imported to Iceland and once horses leave the country they are not allowed to return.

-The Icelandic is a “five-gaited” breed, known for its sure-foodness and ability to cross rough terrain.
-As well as the typical gaits of walk, trot, and canter/gallop, the breed is noted for its ability to perform two additional gaits.
-Although most horse experts consider the canter and gallop to be separate gaits.
-On the basis of a small variation in the footfall pattern, Icelandic breed registries consider the canter and gallop one gait, hence the term “five-gaited”
+The Icelandic is a “five-gaited” breed, known for its sure-foot and ability to cross rough terrain.
+They can walk, trot, and canter/gallop, the breed is noted for its ability to perform two additional gaits.
+Icelandic horse can also move in super smooth tölt and very fast flying pace.

 Differs from the walk in that it can be performed at a range of speeds, from the speed of a typical fast walk up to the speed of a normal canter.
 Some Icelandic horses prefer to tölt, while others prefer to trot.
 Correct training can improve weak gaits, but the tölt is a natural gait present from birth.
 There are two varieties of the tölt that are considered incorrect by breeders.
 The first is an uneven gait called a “Pig’s Pace” or “Piggy-pace” that is closer to a two-beat pace than a four-beat amble.
 The second is called a Valhopp and is a tölt and canter combination most often seen in untrained young horses or horses that mix their gaits.
 Both varieties are normally uncomfortable to ride.

-The breed also performs a pace called a skeið, flugskeið or “flying pace”.
+The icelandic horses breed also performs a pace called a skeið, flugskeið or “flying pace”.
 It is used in pacing races, and is fast and smooth, with some horses able to reach up to 30 miles per hour (48 km/h).
 Not all Icelandic horses can perform this gait.
-Animals that perform both the tölt and the flying pace in addition to the traditional gaits are considered the best of the breed.
-The flying pace is a two-beat lateral gait with a moment of suspension between footfalls; each side has both feet land almost simultaneously (left hind and left front, suspension, right hind and right front).
+The flying pace is a two-beat lateral gait with a moment of suspension between footfalls.
+Each side has both feet land almost simultaneously (left hind and left front, suspension, right hind and right front).

 It is meant to be performed by well-trained and balanced horses with skilled riders.
 It is not a gait used for long-distance travel.
 A slow pace is uncomfortable for the rider and is not encouraged when training the horse to perform the gait.
 Although most pacing horses are raced in harness using sulkies, in Iceland horses are raced while ridden.